 Most children and young people with special educational needs will have help given to them without the need for an EHC Plan.
 This is called SEN support.

-Some children and young people may not make the progress expected of them even with this help.
-When this happens the Local Authority carry out an EHC needs assessment.
-A few children and young people have such significant difficulties needs that an EHC needs assessment should not be delayed.
+Some children and young people may not make the progress expected of them even with increasing SEN support through cycles of Assess Plan Do Review process (graduated response).
+When this happens, the Local Authority carries out an EHC needs assessment.
+A few children and young people have such significant difficulties and needs that an EHC needs assessment should not be delayed by a graduated response.

 The SEND Code of Practice (section 9.14) says: